globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team12.md

 image:

-focus: India
+focus: South and Southeast Asia

 expertise:
-  - This
+  - Community adaptation
-  - That
+  - flood early warning

 organizations:
-  - The other thing
+  - Mershon Center for International Security Studies, The Ohio State University
-  - Free cotton candy
+  - School of Earth Science, The Ohio State University
 ---
 The description goes here as the content.